June 2010

 Converting electrical degrees to height in meters or feet

-Here is one of those things that can often be a head scratcher for the uninitiated:
+Here is one of those things that can often be a head-scratcher for the uninitiated:

 First of all, radio waves travel at the speed of light, known as “c” in many scientific circles.
 Therefore, a quick lookup shows the speed of light is 299,792,458 meters per second (m/s).
-That is in a vacuum, in a steel tower, there is a velocity factor, most often calculated as 95%, so we have to reduce speed of light in a vacuum to the speed of RF in a steel tower.
+That is in a vacuum, in a steel tower, there is a velocity factor, most often calculated as 95%, so we have to reduce the speed of light in a vacuum to the speed of RF in a steel tower.

 299,792,458 m/s × .95 = 284,802,835 m/s (speed of a radio wave in a steel tower)